-It is RECOMMENDED that Council approves the draft response to the second stage of the LGBCE consultation and instructs officers to submit the document on the Council's behalf.
+It is RECOMMENDED that Cabinet endorses the draft response to the second stage of the LGBCE consultation as the Council's response and recommends it for approval to Council.

 3. Reasons for Recommendation

 The draft response document contained at Appendix One draws together the views of Councillors to form the Council's response to the LGBCE consultation on its draft recommendations for the electoral arrangements in Rushcliffe.
 It is important that given the nature of the changes proposed that the Council presents the local perspective to ensure that the decisions made by the LGBCE reflect Rushcliffe's local communities.